dport96/ITM352/morea/060.expressions-operators/experience-preparing-for-WOD.md

  - BLOG
 ---

-# E3: Performing WODs Technical Essay
+# E3: Preparing for WODs Technical Essay

 By the date and time indicated on the Schedule page, write a technical essay (blog entry) that summarizes your experiences